Moduli of Gorenstein Q-homology projective planes: Elliptic fibrations on Enriques surfaces

-Indeed, as discussed above, it is exactly when $R_0$ is nodally primitive that the underlying singular fibers of type $\tilde R_v$ are obtained by supplementing $R_v$ with a simple fiber component.
-The latter is met by $B$ with multiplicity complementary to the intersection number with $R_v$ (taking into account the multiplicity of the fiber).
-We emphasis that if $R_0$ is not nodally primitive, then the nodal primitive closure gives the singular fibers.
-Hence, as negative-definite lattices, there only is a finite-index difference, but in terms of $(-2)$-curves supported on the singular fibers, the closure adds a multiple fiber component to the $R_v$'s which ensures that all fiber components are indeed present.
-In particular, they cannot all be perpendicular to the bisection.
-The following example will illustrate this quite clearly.
+The reader may wonder about the phrase 'usually' above, and indeed this will hold true in all cases under consideration here (see Proposition \ref{prop:curves}), but proving the statement in full generality would go beyond the scope of this paper (compare Remark \ref{rem:curves?}).
+Here we content ourselves by illustrating this by an instructive example.

 \begin{Example}[$R=A_8+A_1$ again] Take $R=A_8+A_1$.
 Following up on Example \ref{ex:2-2}, consider the imprimitive case where $R'=E_8+A_1$.
-The gluing from Example \ref{ex:2} gives rise to the isotropic vector $E=a_1^\vee+h/2$; by Proposition \ref{prop:E} the $(-2)$-curve $B$ generating the $A_1$-summand gives a bisection of the elliptic fibration arising from $E$.
-We have $R_0=A_8$ and shall distinguish whether $R_0$ is nodally primitive or not.
-If so, then $R_0$ gives a singular fiber of type $I_9$ where the bisection $B$ only meets a single fiber component by Lemma \ref{lem:bi}.
-In contrast, if $R_0$ is not nodally primitive, but the $(-2)$-curves really support the root lattice $E_8$, then the corresponding singular fiber has type $II^*$.
-Again, by Lemma \ref{lem:bi}, the bisection $B$ only meets a single fiber component (with multiplicity two), but it is the the simple one, say $e_9$, off $E_8$.
-In particular, $B$ is not perpendicular to the root lattice $A_8$ embedded into the singular fibers as $\langle e_2,\hdots,e_9\rangle$. \end{Example}
+The gluing from Example \ref{ex:2} gives rise to the isotropic vector $E=a_1^\vee+h/2$ (for $a_1^\vee\in A_1^\vee$).
+By Proposition \ref{prop:E} the $(-2)$-curve $B$ generating the $A_1$-summand induces a bisection $B'=\sigma (B)$ of the elliptic fibration $|2 \sigma (E)|$ for a suitable composition of reflections $\sigma$.
+We have $R_0=A_8$, admitting embeddings into singular fibers of types $\tilde A_8$ and $\tilde E_8$.
+In either case, it is clear that the support of $\sigma (R_0)$ does not contain the fiber components met by $B'$.
+For rank reasons, $B'$ thus meets a single component, and $\sigma (R_0)$ embeds into its complement, i.e.~into $A_8$ resp.~$E_8$.
+In the former case, the general theory of root lattices guarantees that there are further reflections taking $\sigma (R_0)$ to the canonical generators of $A_8$; i.e.~all $(-2)$-curves forming $R$ are mapped to $(-2)$-curves again (as announced in Remark \ref{rem:curves?}, see Proposition \ref{prop:curves}).
+In the latter case, with

+the $(-2)$-vector $\sigma (a_3^\vee)$ necessarily becomes effective or anti-effective.
+Thus the same holds for $a_3^\vee$, contradicting Lemma \ref{lem:-2}.
+Hence this case cannot persist, and the reducible fiber can only have type $\tilde A_8$ (under the assumption that $R$ is not primitive). \end{Example}

-We end this section by pointing out that these subtle relations between $(-2)$-classes and curves, and between singular fibers and root lattices are the main reason why it is highly non-trivial to decide whether a root lattice $R$ from Theorem \ref{thm:31} is supported on an Enriques surface for some proper overlattice of $R$.
-For the details, see Section \ref{s:number}.
+We shall now turn to the task of extracting explicit parametrizations from the data provided by the root types.
+Before doing so, let us highlight that these subtle relations between $(-2)$-classes and curves, and between singular fibers and root lattices are the main reason why it is non-trivial to decide whether a root lattice $R$ from Theorem \ref{thm:31} is supported on an Enriques surface -- or phrased positively, why $R$ may even admit several moduli components.